thuem/THUNDER/docs/README.md

 <p>

-By default, THUNDER will try to compile a CPU version and a GPU version, into **thunder_cpu** and **thunder_gpu**, respectively.
+By default, THUNDER will try to compile a CPU version and a GPU version, into <b>thunder_cpu</b> and <b>thunder_gpu</b>, respectively.
 If it can not find essentail GPU components in the environment, it will omit the CPU version compilation.
 You may force it not compiling GPU version, by adding parameter <code>-DGPU_VERSION='off'</code>.

 </p>